Terms and Conditions

 (e) there are no trade embargoes within that country which would prevent your import of the Product.

-4.1 After placing an order, you will receive an email from us acknowledging that we have received your order.
+4.1 After placing an order through the site, you will receive an email from us acknowledging that we have received your order.
 Please note that this does not mean that your order has been accepted.
 Your order constitutes an offer to us to buy a Product.
 All orders are subject to acceptance by us, and we will confirm such acceptance to you by sending you an email that confirms that the Product has been dispatched (Dispatch Confirmation).
 This process also applies where orders are placed by telephone or other Distance Sales.
 The contract between us (Contract) will only be formed when we send you the Dispatch Confirmation or the order is otherwise dispatched.

 4.2 The Contract will relate only to those dispatched Products.
 We will not be obliged to supply any other Products which may have been part of your order until the dispatch of such Products.
 Where we have been provided with an email address, this will be confirmed in a separate Dispatch Confirmation.